 Why can I not access my removable disk?

 It is not uncommon to see multiple removable disks listed in on your computer.
-Today, these drives are usually a card reader that is ready to read an SD or other cards.
-For example, in the picture we show on this page the Removable Disk (F:), Removable Disk (G:), Removable Disk (H:), and Removable Disk (K:) are all slots in a card reader on the computer.
+Today, these drives are usually in the form of a card reader.
+For example, the picture shows Removable Disk (F:), Removable Disk (G:), Removable Disk (H:), and Removable Disk (K:) are all slots in a card reader on the computer.
 For these to be accessible, you would need to put an SD Card in its slot.